churcho/dots/README-vim.md

 ```

 **Notes:**
-- Macros are essentially just keystrokes in a register, if you’re recording a macro and make a mistake, don’t start over, instead, undo it and keep going normally, using macro `q` as an example (recorded with `qq`), once you’re finished with the macro, press `"qp` to paste it to an empty line, remove the mistaken keystrokes and the undo and copy it back into the `q` register with `"qy$`.
+- Macros are essentially just a saved series of keystrokes, if you’re recording a macro and make a mistake, don’t start over, instead, undo it and keep going normally, using macro `q` as an example (recorded with `qq`), once you’re finished with the macro, press `"qp` to paste it to an empty line, remove the mistaken keystrokes and the undo and copy it back into the `q` register with `"qy$`.

 - Don’t leave undos in your macro.
 If you undo in a macro to correct a mistake, always be sure to manually remove the mistake and the undo from the macro.
 In replay mode, an undo will undo the entire macro up until that point, erasing all of your hard work and bleeding the macro out into the rest of your text.